laravel/docs/precognition.md

 - Notifying users that a resource they are editing has been updated since it was retrieved.
 - Notifying users their session has expired.

-Precognition works by executing all a route's middleware and dependency resolution (including form requests), but not executing the code contained within the route's controller.
+Precognition works by executing all a route's middleware and dependency resolution (including form requests), but not executing the route's controller.
 You will also see that Precognition is part feature and part pattern.

 ## Installation

 We have created some front-end helper libraries to make working with Precognition a dreamy delight.
-If you are going to use Precognition, we highly recommend installing the libraries for your project.
-The Laravel starter kits and skeleton pre-install and configure the helper library, however if your application does not yet have them installed, you can install them via NPM:
+If you are going to use Precognition, we recommend installing the libraries for your project.
+The Laravel starter kits and skeleton pre-install and configure the library, however if your application does not yet have it installed, you can install it via NPM.
+There is a vanilla JavaScript and a VueJS flavoured package available:

 ```
 # vanilla JavaScript: